 Additionally, he has appeared in other television series including FOX’s Saving Grace, FX’s The Shield, CBS’ Medium and on Sarah Michelle Gellar’s CW series, Ringer.
 His feature film credits include Skins (2002), Searchers 2.0 (2007), Not Forgotten (2009) and Bloodlines (2011).
 McClarnon can also be seen in Yellow Rock.
 In 2014, at the Red Nation Film Festival, he won Outstanding Actor in a Supporting role for his performance in Strike One.

-Watch the UK premiere of The Son, Tuesday, April 18th at 9pm on AMC - exclusive to BT customers.
+Watch the UK premiere of The Son on AMC - exclusive to BT customers.

 AMC is BT TV channel 332/381 HD and available for BT Sport Pack customers on Sky Guide channel 192.